-If you found this post, then you’ve already asked yourself the question, “Should I be hiring a web designer?”
-In this article we’ll look into DIY and professional options to put together a website, and the pros the cons of both.
+If you found this post, then you’ve already asked yourself the question, “Should I hire a web designer?”
+In this article, we’ll look into DIY and professional options to put together a website, and the pros and cons of both.

 DIY Options for Building Your Website